apptension/sprint-planner/README.md

 `$env_file` is optional parameter to be used if there is another path to env file than default `.env`

 ## Known issues
-- all Google Calendar events from user main calendar are being fetched, without checking if user is attending
 - problems with GCal events which lasts more than one day
 - problems might occurs if Google Calendar events starts before work hours or end after work hours